Martial Arts Frauds: Dominick Izzo Wing Chun

 A Fake News Story For Attention

-Dominick Izzo first fabricated a fake news story about how he is "against women's violence" - ironic, given all of his anti-female rhetoric online - stating how a member of the Kung Fu community, in this case, Hoi Wah Ho of Dynasty, threatened a woman with violence inside the Facebook group Kung Fu for Combat.
+Dominick Izzo first fabricated a fake news story / publicity stunt about how he is "against women's violence" - ironic, given all of his anti-female rhetoric posted online - stating how a member of the Kung Fu community, in this case, Hoi Wah Ho of Dynasty, threatened a woman with violence inside the Facebook group Kung Fu for Combat.

-Izzo had first instigated a fight with his YouTube videos with Phillip Redmond before this incident, and was subsequently banned by the group admins for not following up on a challenge issued by Philip Redmond.
+Izzo had first instigated a fight with his YouTube videos with Phillip Redmond prior to this new "antic", and was subsequently banned by the group admins for not following up on a challenge issued by Philip Redmond.

 "It's sad some dude who got booted from our private community still has hurt feelings after months... hurt enough to try and fabricate a story about violence against women where no violence occurred.
 Such a dirty cop thing to do."

-Unable to spew his dogmatic rhetoric in this group, he then tries fabricating a fake news story for social media attention and clout in an attempt to "cancel" the members of Kung Fu For Combat and gain more YouTube views for himself.
+Unable to spew his dogmatic rhetoric in the Kung Fu For Combat group, he then tries fabricating a fake news story for social media attention and clout in an attempt to "cancel" the members of Kung Fu For Combat and gain more YouTube views / followers for himself.

-A community member, Dan Seymore sees through this lame attempt at clout chasing with this comment: "Fake news - she's a troll who harassed him for weeks and challenged multiple people to fights and terrorizes them online".
+A community member, Dan Seymore sees through this lame attempt at clout chasing with this comment: "Fake news - she's a troll who harassed [Hoi Wah Ho] for weeks and challenged multiple people to fights and terrorizes them online".

 "You're despicable for trying to blow this up into domestic violence.
 No wonder you're a disgraced FIRED not RETIRED police officer".